 Custom-built trestle tables embody spirt of local sourcing & sustainability.

-Stepping into one of Portland’s two Salt & Straw scoop shops certainly is the best of times.
+Stepping into one of Portland’s two Salt & Straw scoop shops (see the two locations we built out for them here and here) certainly is the best of times.
 The artisan frozen treats alone are worth the wait in line.
-But the interior ambience of the handcrafted and the nostalgic that owner Kim Malek has orchestrated is key to the scoop shop’s allure.
+But the interior ambiance of the handcrafted and the nostalgic that owner Kim Malek has orchestrated is key to the scoop shop’s allure.
 Walking into the shop, you’re greeted with the aroma of fresh waffle cones being pressed and a rustic old merchantile design by architect John Cooley and interior designer Sarah Littlefield, and built by Hammer & Hand.
 The shop’s trestle table is a centerpiece of the design, inviting guests to sit and enjoy.